Frequently Asked Questions

 Winter “Rainy” Season starts from October – January.

 The Christmas and Easter periods are busy times on Malapascua, so once again be sure to reserve your Divemaster programme well in advance.
 The only holiday seasons that really affect traveling are Christmas day and the Easter weekend as most public transport stops, including airplanes.
 And do not forget we are also busy with Chinese New Year.
+July and August are officially low season but we tend to be busy with courses so for a DM would be a good time because there is plenty of opportunity to assist courses as well as guide/dive.

 What other expenses might I have?

-We can include breakfast for you, this will be 7 euro's a day.
-Meals on the island are between 4 to 10 euro's in the little restaurants.
-You can get a sandwich for about 2 euro's and there are many little kiosk for chocolate snacks and drinks.
-There are very cheap.
-If you go out to a bar, part of a resort expect to pay about 2 euro's for a beer.
+We can include breakfast for you, this will be €7 a day.
+Meals on the island are between 4 and €10 in the little restaurants.
+You can get a sandwich for about €2.
+There are many little kiosk for chocolate snacks and drinks.
+They are very cheap.
+If you go out to a bar, part of the resort, expect to pay about €2 for a beer.

 What else is there to do but diving?